 What to know when choosing donor eggs to conceive

 If you have decided to use donor eggs to have a child, there are some considerations to make.
-One of the things you should consider is whether you want an open donor (ID Release) or closed donor (Non-ID Release).
+One of the things you should consider is whether you want an open donor (ID Release Sperm or Egg Donor) or closed donor (Non-ID Release Sperm or Egg Donor).
 This means if you wish that your child should have the possibility to contact the donor at some point in life.
-In this article written by fertility expert Lucy Frith, you get an explanation of the different options and things to consider when you choose an egg donor.
+In the article about ID Release Donors and Non-ID Release Donors written by fertility expert Lucy Frith, you get an explanation of the different options and things to consider when you choose an egg donor.